Awards

 The Stanley Duncan Conservation Trophy

-Presented by the 7th Earl of Leicester to a club, syndicate, group of members, or an individual member who, in the opinion of BASC Council, has contributed most within the preceding three years to highlight BASC’s conservation work.Â
+Given by the 7th Earl of Leicester, and awarded to the club, syndicate, group of members, or individual member who, in the opinion of Council, have contributed most within the preceding three years to highlight BASC work in the field of conservation.

 The Ian Richardson Trophy

-Awarded by BASC staff to an individual (not necessarily a member) who, in their opinion, has made a special contribution to the association.Â
+Awarded by BASC staff, and awarded to an individual (not necessarily a member) who, in the opinion of BASC employees, has made a special contribution to BASC in whatever field.

 The Tim Sedgwick Trophy

-Presented annually to an individual who, in the opinion of BASC Council, has contributed markedly to the fortunes of BASC in the preceding 12 months and who is not a member of Council or any advisory committee.Â
+This trophy was given by the Chichester Harbour Wildfowlers’ Association and is presented annually to an individual who, in the opinion of Council, has contributed markedly to the fortunes of BASC in the preceding 12 months and who is not a member of Council or any advisory committee.

 Special Presentation Award

-BASC Ladies Shooting Award
+BASC Women in Shooting Award

 Nominate

-*Nominations for 2023 are now closed. *
+*Nominations for 2024 are now closed. *

 Share